 Once the above steps have been completed, Windows will verify that all protected windows files are intact.

 Issue with .dll files only with a specific program

 If you're encountering the missing, corrupt, or other errors relating to .dll files only when you open or run a program, it's likely an issue with that program.
 Resolving program-specific errors can be much easier than operating system related .dll errors.

 If the program you're attempting to run has worked in the past on your computer and has only recently started to get the .dll errors, reinstalling the program generating the errors will almost always resolve your problem.

 Additionally, while reinstalling the program, it's also a good idea to check if updates or patches have been made available by the developer of your program.
 Updates are often found through the developer's website.

 Recently uninstalled program

-If you have recently uninstalled a program on the computer, it is possible that the program may have removed a .dll file that is necessary for Windows or a Windows program to work properly.
+If you have recently uninstalled a program on the computer, that program may have removed a .dll file that is necessary for Windows or a Windows program to work properly.

 If you've already tried the above recommendations, you may want to reinstall the program to get whatever file has been deleted back on the computer.
 If this resolves your .dll error message and you want to uninstall the program again, during the uninstall process, make sure that you click "No" or "No to all" when asked to delete a system file or any file that may be used by another program.